ercanduman/Android_Xml_Parsing/README.md

 If there is internet connection;

-the application show a dialog while parsing data from the internet (Loading, please wait...) when finished it shows all data in three different Textviews (title, date, details) screenshot_20160824-150828
+the application show a dialog while parsing data from the internet (Loading, please wait...)

+When finished, it shows all data in two different Textviews (title, description)

+If data first loaded it does not let you load it again.
+I created a flag called "isTaskExecuted" which not let execute task again.

+It shows monthly horoscope information, if you like you can change it to daily, yearly, etc.

-Hope it helps someone :+1: :) If you want to see some real project I have created with json parsing codes, please check my android horoscopes application: https://play.google.com/store/apps/details?id=ercanduman.horoscopes
+Hope it helps someone :+1: :) If you want to see some real project I have created with json parsing codes, please check my android daily horoscope application: https://play.google.com/store/apps/details?id=ercanduman.dailyhoroscope